Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 therefore her glory does not diminish.

-Wu-wei is a difficult term to understand.
-It is action in inaction and inaction in action.
+Wu wei is a difficult term to understand.
+This is action in inaction and inaction in action.
 Do not look for reasons and desires for activity, do not place hopes, do not look for meaning and calculation.
-The concept of "Wu-wei" in Lao Tzu causes the most controversy and comments.
-According to one theory, this is the observance of the measure in everything.
+Lao Tzu's concept of "Wu-wei" causes the most controversy and commentary.
+According to one theory, this is compliance with moderation in everything.

 The more effort

-The Zhangs of the treatise not only describe Tao, Te and “non-doing”, they are full of reasoned reasoning that everything in nature is based on these three whales, and why a person, ruler or state that follows their principles achieves harmony, peace and balance.
+The Zhangs of the treatise not only describe Tao, Te and “non-doing”, they are filled with reasoned arguments about how everything in nature is based on these three pillars, and why a person, ruler or state following their principles achieves harmony, peace and balance.

 That's why I value peace

 There are places where you can see similarities in the teachings of Confucius and Lao Tzu.
-The chapters built on contradictions seem like paradoxes, but each line is the deepest thought that carries the truth, you just need to think.
+The chapters built on contradictions seem like paradoxes, but each line is the deepest thought that carries the truth, you just have to think about it.

 A real square has no corners.

-The best jug is molded for a lifetime.
+The best jug takes a lifetime to sculpt.

 The great image has no form.